SkygearIO/skygear-doc/content/server/configuring.md

 ##### S3 Asset Store

-Skygear support s3 as storage backend.
+Skygear supports s3 as the default storage backend.
 Fill out the AWS access key, secret key, region and bucket by the following environment variable.